dollarshaveclub/react-passage/README.md

 ```

 ### Override Passage Matching
 Sometimes you do not want to have Passage take effect for certain links.
-To override the react-router implementations, simply pass `native` as an attribute to the `Link` or `Redirect` component to have it force the native browser implementation (Anchor Tags or `location.assign`, for example).
+To override the react-router implementations, pass `native` as an attribute to the `Link` or `Redirect` component to have it force the native browser implementation (Anchor Tags or `location.assign`, for example).

 ```js
 import React from 'react'